Freddie Freeman Preview, Player Props: Dodgers vs. Guardians

-Freddie Freeman -- .194 average over his past 10 games -- will be in action for the Los Angeles Dodgers versus the Cleveland Guardians, with Xzavion Curry on the mound, on August 23 at 7:10 PM ET.
+The Los Angeles Dodgers, including Freddie Freeman (.194 batting average in his past 10 games), battle starting pitcher Gavin Williams and the Cleveland Guardians at Progressive Field, Thursday at 1:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Guardians.
+He had a one-hit performance in his previous game (1-for-4) against the Guardians.

 Freddie Freeman Game Info & Props vs. the Guardians